InVisionApp/generator-studio-app/generators/app/templates/README.md

 npm run build
 ```

-This builds and installs your plugin in _production_ mode.
+This builds and installs your app in _production_ mode.
 This bundle is
 minified to reduce file size.
 Changes made to your source will **NOT** be
 automatically rebuilt.